atomizejs/atomizejs.github.com/api.markdown

 * Indicates the transaction wishes to be suspended pending some change
 * No arguments
+* Upon retry, the effects of the transaction function are undone
 * The transaction will be restarted when the values the transaction read prior to the `retry` have been modified